 Nouns made the same bet.
 The contract doesn't care about market conditions, competitor projects, or founder interest.
 One Noun, every day, until Ethereum stops running.

 ASLSP has an ending.
-Nouns, in theory, doesn't.
+Nouns doesn't.